Building Equality Policy: Buyers

 Action 1: Achieve gender equality targets

-• Total estimated hours of work for each occupation applicable to the project, within 30 days of the contract being awarded, to establish the targets for reporting
+• submit the total estimated hours of work for each occupation applicable to the project, within 30 days of contract award, to establish the targets for reporting.

-• Actual hours worked for each individual woman employee against the target:
+• ensure that Contractors submit the actual hours worked for each individual woman employee against the target:

 Progress against targets will be calculated based on the actual hours worked by women and the total estimated hours of work for each occupation (position).

-In calculating total hours for each occupation (position) the following formula is to be used:
+In calculating total hours for each occupation (position), the following formula must be used:

 Equation showing the actual hours worked by women equals actual hours worked by women divided by the total estimated hours of worke